toomanycrickets/DyadBoot/README.md

 ------------------------------------------------------------------------

-1.  ‘histPvals’ - Histogram of the distribution of all p-values for the selected factor.
+1.  ‘histPvals’ - Histogram of the distribution of all p-values for the selected factor, chose to either use the summary() or Anova() output.
     Text within the plot specifies the number of iterations that the selected factor had a significant p-value.

 <!-- -->

-    DyadBoot::histPvals(results$bootstrap_results, coeff_name = "your_coefficient_name")
+# Using output from summary function
+    DyadBoot::histPvals(results$bootstrap_results, "your_coefficient_name", "Summary")

+# Using output from Anova function

+    DyadBoot::histPvals(results$anova_results, "your_coefficient_name", "Anova")
 ------------------------------------------------------------------------

 1.  -   ‘plotBoot’ - Two grid plot.
 Left grid -raincloud plot (with